Cline Logo

 Getting the Most from Sonnet 4.5

-The model is available now in Cline as claude-sonnet-4-5-20250929.
-Same pricing as Sonnet 4 at $3 per million input tokens and $15 per million output tokens.
+The model is available now in Cline as claude-sonnet-4.5.
+200k context window, same pricing as Sonnet 4 at $3 per million input tokens and $15 per million output tokens.

 Ready to experience a model that focuses on shipping code?
 Update Cline and select Sonnet 4.5 today.
 Share your experiences with complex, multi-session projects on Reddit or Discord.